openvinotoolkit/model_server/extras/ovms-operator/README.md

 ## Operator deployment
-Deploy the operator using the steps covered in [OperatorHub](https://operatorhub.io) (TBD) Alternatively you are are not using OLM component, run commands:
+Deploy the operator using the steps covered in [OperatorHub](https://operatorhub.io) (TBD) Alternatively, if you are not using OLM component, run commands:
 ```bash
 export IMG=quay.io/openvino/ovms-operator:0.1.0
 make install